-1. To put it simply, the International Fuel Tax Agreement (IFTA) is a pact between the lower 48 states and the ten Canadian provinces that requires all interstate motor carriers to report fuel taxes.
-The agreement doesn’t affect Hawaii, Alaska or the three northern Canadian territories.
+The International Fuel Tax Agreement (IFTA) is a pact between the lower 48 states and the ten Canadian provinces.
+It requires all interstate motor carriers to report fuel taxes.
+However, the agreement doesn’t affect Hawaii, Alaska or the three northern Canadian territories.

-2. IFTA was put in place to replace the old fuel tax system, in which trucks were required to have a separate decal for every state they operated in.
+IFTA was put in place to replace the old fuel tax system.
+Previously, trucks were required to have a separate decal for every state they operated in.
 IFTA simplifies the reporting and paying of taxes.

 A. Those with two axles and a gross vehicle weight rating or registered gross vehicle weight above 26,000 pounds